ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

          a PublicMessage containing a proposal or commit, or a Welcome message.                               */
       MLSMessage message;
-      /* the hub acceptance time (in milliseconds from the UNIX epoch) */ uint64 timestamp;
       select (message.wire_format) {
         case welcome:
           RatchetTreeOption ratchetTreeOption;